MariaDB

 general_log_file = "/var/log/mariadb/query.log"

-After changing the configuration, restart the daemon using $ sudo systemctl restart mariadb.
+After changing the configuration, restart the daemon: $ sudo systemctl restart mariadb.

 How to install MariaDB Galera on Fedora